znicolaou/snakingoscillators/README.md

 cd auto-07p
 ./configure
 make
+make install
 ```
-The executable files will be compiled into `auto-07p/bin`.
-You may want to include these in your system PATH by appending your `source $HOME/auto/07p/cmds/auto.env.sh` to `~/.bashrc`.

-Batches were run on a SLURM cluster; some script modifications may be necessary if no cluster is available.
+Batches were run on a SLURM cluster; some script modifications may be necessary if no such cluster is available.

 # Files in the snakingoscillators repository
 The respository contains two main directorys.